pandalalalala/DnCNN-Pytorch/README.md

 # DnCNN-PyTorch
 [![AUR](https://img.shields.io/aur/license/yaourt.svg?style=plastic)](LICENSE)

 This is a PyTorch implementation of the TIP2017 paper [*Beyond a Gaussian Denoiser: Residual Learning of Deep CNN for Image Denoising*](http://ieeexplore.ieee.org/document/7839189/).
 The author's [MATLAB implementation is here](https://github.com/cszn/DnCNN).
+The [initial Pytorch implementation on denoising DnCNN is here] (https://github.com/SaoYan/DnCNN-PyTorch.git)

 ## How to run